herpydirtz/VGEORGE/README.md

 - [x] 09/24/2022 - Random Number Generator - Generates a random number from a range off a complex input, e.g. "from 1 to 100"

 - [ ] 09/26/2022 - File Browser - \*need to add description\*

+- [ ] 11/27/2022 - Incorporate Arduino as well as sensors to track and analyze data